QuiltMC/rfcs/structure/0072-legal-team.md

 mind they aren’t lawyers.
 While legal liability may be a concern, the non-profit and its insurance will be here to provide some protection if an issue arises.

-Due to legal needs, some if not all of the team members may have their real names appear publicly.
-Explicit approval from a team member will be required before publishing.
+Due to legal needs, some if not all of the team members may have their real names appear publicly, such as when signing bylaws.
+Explicit approval from a team member will be required before publishing a real name publicly and approval cannot be made mandatory.

 The ability to request changes may create some friction between developers and legal team members.